YooNice100/League-Of-Legends-Data-Set/README.md

 ### Creep Score at 15 Minutes

-Analyzing the creep score at 15 minutes helps in understanding the team's control over resources.
+Performed Univariate Analysis on the creep score at 15 minutes.This helps us understand the team's control over minions and other resources at 15 minutes into the game.

 <iframe
   src="assets/cs_at_15_minutes.html"